 This solution to some extent covers the randomization requirements from operators.

-In addition to the above, for massive event scenario, to ensure a more evenly distributed RA attempt gain after barring, consideration to enhance (the) backoff time for RA procedure, MAC-contentionresolutiontimer.
+In addition to the above, for massive event scenarios, to ensure a more evenly distributed RA attempt gain after barring, consideration to enhance (the) backoff time for RA procedure, MAC-contentionresolutiontimer.

 Proposed Way Forwards